scalar-labs/scalardb/docs/scalardb-server.md

 # The maximum size of metadata allowed to be received.
 If not specified, use the gRPC default value.
 scalar.db.server.grpc.max_inbound_metadata_size=

 # The decommissioning duration in seconds.
-30 seconds by default.
+The default is `30`.
 scalar.db.server.decommissioning_duration_secs=30

 #